 I am a Visiting Professor at University of Barcelona-School of Economics where I am affiliated with the Econometrics, Statistics and Applied Economics Department as part of the Public Policies Section.

 I hold a Ph.D. in Economics from the Universitat Rovira i Virgili in Tarragona (2013), a M.Sc. in Industrial Organization from the same university (2009) and a BA in economics from Universitat Autònoma de Barcelona (2007).

 My research interests lie at the intersection between climate policy, inequality economics and environmental economics.
 From a macro point of view, I am interested in disentangling how the current global economy shapes natural resource distribution among countries, and in turn, how this natural resource distribution shapes global environmental governance and economic development.

 In a more micro perspective, my research interests include ex-post policy evaluation, again with a special emphasis on distributional impacts from environmental policies.
-One question of particular relevance in this area is the analysis of how environmental policies (carbon taxation and emissions trading systems) differentially impact households according to their economic status.
+Of particular relevance in this area is the analysis of how environmental policies (carbon taxation and emissions trading systems) differentially impact households according to their economic status.

 Jordi J. Teixidó